DrBrad/Kad2-TCP/README.md

 Usage
 -----
-Here is an example for the routing and creation of a couple DHT nodes. (https://github.com/DrBrad/JKademlia/blob/main/src/unet/uncentralized/jkademlia/Samples/Test.java)
+Here is an example for the routing and creation of a couple DHT nodes.
+[Example](https://github.com/DrBrad/JKademlia/blob/main/src/unet/uncentralized/jkademlia/Samples/Test.java)

 **Configuration**
 -----
-Download (https://github.com/DrBrad/JKademlia/blob/main/out/artifacts/JKademlia_jar/JKademlia.jar) and include the library to your project.
+Download [Jar Library Download](https://github.com/DrBrad/JKademlia/blob/main/out/artifacts/JKademlia_jar/JKademlia.jar) and include the library to your project.

 **Creating a node**
 ```Java